Skip to main content

 Staffing requirements are as follows:

-• Residents will work one major holiday, either Thanksgiving or Winter Holiday and may staff additional days around these holidays as well as two minor holidays, either New Year’s Day, Martin Luther King Jr. Day, Labor Day, or Memorial Day.
+• Residents are required to work one major holiday, either Thanksgiving or Winter Holiday, and may be scheduled to staff additional days surrounding these holidays.
+In addition, residents will work two minor holidays, selected from New Year’s Day, Martin Luther King Jr. Day, Labor Day, or Memorial Day.

 • Staffing requirements are subject to change.